 - If you realize you have bad breath that won’t go away

-Keep your checkups every 6 months and be sure your dentist knows you have diabetes.
+Keep your checkups every 6 months and be sure your local dentist knows you have diabetes.
 Keep your blood sugar under control and eliminate smoking.
 Seek help if you need to find a way to stop.

 Communication is the key between you and your dentist.
 The more they know about you and your diabetes, the better they can help you keep your mouth healthy too.